eclipse-tractusx/tractus-x-umbrella/README.md

 # Eclipse Tractus-X Umbrella

-This repository is the homebase for all end-to-end test automation efforts at Eclipse Tractus-X.
-It contains an umbrella helm chart to deploy a sandbox Catena-X dataspace based on the Tractus-X OSS components, as well as automated tests and workflows to verify the e2e use cases and the compatibility of the OSS components and versions.

-## Umbrella Helm Chart

-This document provides an overview of the Umbrella Chart and its purpose.
-The Umbrella Chart is designed to simplify the setup and management of the [Catena-X](https://catena-x.net/en/) automotive dataspace network, leveraging [Eclipse Tractus-X](https://projects.eclipse.org/projects/automotive.tractusx) open-source components.
+This repository contains an umbrella helm chart designed to simplify the setup and management of the [Catena-X](https://catena-x.net/en/) automotive dataspace network, leveraging [Eclipse Tractus-X](https://projects.eclipse.org/projects/automotive.tractusx) open-source components.
 It supports end-to-end testing, sandbox environments, and integration with various Catena-X services.

-For details and further information, please refer to the helm chart specific [README](./charts/umbrella/README.md).
+The umbrella helm chart is located in the [charts/umbrella](./charts/umbrella) directory.

-Also have a look in the [docs](docs/README.md) section to get more information about the user manuals and guides.
+Have a look in the [docs](/docs) section for user manuals and guides.

-### Key Features
+## Key Features

 - **Automated Setup**: Provides a fully functional network with minimal manual intervention.
 - **Modular Subsets**: Includes predefined subsets for specific use cases like data exchange, portal management, and business partner data management.
 - **Extensible**: Easily integrates with additional components or custom configurations.
 - **Cross-Platform Support**: Tested on Linux, macOS, and partial on Windows systems.

-### Release Compatibility
+## Release Compatibility

-The versions of integrated components correspond to the **overarching [Release 24.08](https://github.com/eclipse-tractusx/tractus-x-release/blob/24.08/CHANGELOG.md#2408---2024-08-05)**
+The versions of integrated components correspond to the **overarching [Release 24.08](https://github.com/eclipse-tractusx/tractus-x-release/blob/24.08/CHANGELOG.md#2408---2024-08-05)**.

-### Purpose
+## Purpose

 The Umbrella Chart is intended for:
 1. **Testing**: Run end-to-end tests for Catena-X services.
 2. **Sandbox Environments**: Create local environments to evaluate and experiment with Catena-X components.
 3. **Development**: Provide a unified setup for contributors and developers working on Tractus-X projects.

-### Cluster Setup
+## Cluster Setup

 - Ensure your cluster meets the updated system requirements:
     - Kubernetes version `>1.24.x`
     - Helm version `3.8+`

-### Pre-Requisites
+For detailed setup instructions, refer to the [Setup Guide](/docs/user/setup/README.md).

+## Prerequisites

 Running this helm chart **requires** a kubernetes cluster (`>1.24.x`), it's recommended to run it on [**Minikube**](https://minikube.sigs.k8s.io/docs/start/).
 Assuming you have a running cluster and your `kubectl` context is set to that cluster, you can use the following instructions to install the chart as `umbrella` release.